GeorgiaSarafoglou/Syspro2/README.md

 Georgia Sarafoglou

-### Server-Client communication program that copies files from server to client.
+Server-Client communication program that copies files from server to client using threads and sockets.